 Why should you learn to speak Italian at Temple University’s College of Liberal Arts?
-We could tell you ourselves, but wouldn’t you rather hear student remarks about why our Italian program is so great?
-But if you were to ask us, we’d tell you it’s because our small class sizes give you face time with our faculty.
+We could tell you ourselves, but wouldn’t you rather hear students tell you](#italian-student-remarks) what they love about our Italian program?
+Of course, if you were to ask us, we’d tell you it’s partly because our small class sizes give you face time with our faculty.
 That means you’ll get the personal attention you need to learn Italian in a way that supports your life and career goals.
 You’ll also get a chance to study abroad in Italy, and you might even get to teach there!

 Why Study Italian?

-Apart from being the number one study abroad destination among university students, Italy’s importance in the corporate world and its complementary pairing with humanities studies make Italian the fourth most studied foreign language in the United States.
-The Italian Major at Temple University is an interdisciplinary course of study that, in addition to being built on requirements of language proficiency and core knowledge of Italian literary history, places strong emphasis on cultural, global, and national identity studies.
-The program’s methodology is based on a communicative approach coupled with technology–based student engagement practice to enhance the students’ language retention, level of competency, and proficiency, as well as to provide a window into Italian culture.
-The transferable communication and critical thinking skills acquired by the program prove invaluable to employers of liberal arts graduates.
+Apart from being the number one study abroad destination among university students, Italy’s importance in the corporate world and its complementary pairing with humanities studies make Italian the fourth-most-studied foreign language in the United States.
+Temple University’s Italian major is an interdisciplinary course of study that, in addition to being built on requirements of language proficiency and Italian literary history knowledge, places a strong emphasis on cultural, global and national identity studies.
+The program’s methodology is based on a communicative approach coupled with technology-based student engagement practice to enhance language retention, level of competency and proficiency.
+Additionally, it provides a window into Italian culture.
+The transferable communication and critical thinking skills acquired through the program prove invaluable to employers of liberal arts graduates.

-A student majoring in Italian can expect to take courses in Italian for Business, where students not only master the sectorial language of Italian business, but also gain an understanding of the functioning of the nation’s business and economy.
-Special topics courses, offered periodically, explore what it meant (and means) to be Italian in relation to historical events and realties that have divided and united the Italian people.
-Each course utilizes cinema and media studies to further reflect on how the country’s literature and history has shaped Italian society, while in turn showcasing different modes of reading and thinking about literature.
+Italian majors take courses in Italian for Business, where students not only master the sectorial language of Italian business but also gain an understanding of the functioning of the nation’s business and economy.
+Special topics courses, offered periodically, explore what it meant (and means) to be Italian in relation to historical events and realities that have divided and united Italians.
+Each course utilizes cinema and media studies to further reflect on how the country’s literature and history have shaped Italian society, while in turn showcasing different modes of reading and thinking about literature.

 Italian Student Remarks